There is one waiting list open now offered by Housing Authority of Asotin County.

 Last Updated on 06/27/2018.

-As of the most recent VMS report, Housing Authority of Asotin County manages 198 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Asotin County manages 199 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 11% having issued approximately 20 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 6 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 20 months on the waiting list1.